Wisconsin kayaker accused of faking his own drowning is alive in Europe, officials say

 The following day, two fishermen casting along the lake found a fishing rod that belonged to Borgwardt, his wife told officials.
 A tackle box was found later that day with several of Borgwardt’s belongings: a set of keys, a wallet and his license.

-Podoll’s team discovered months later that Canadian officials “ran” Borgwardt’s passport on the same day he crossed into Canada, according to Vande Kolk, who said officials have reason to believe he used a new passport.
+Podoll said his team discovered months later that Canadian officials “ran” Borgwardt’s passport on the same day he crossed into Canada, and officials have reason to believe he used a new passport.

 The discovery that Borgwardt might have left the country prompted investigators to search his computer, according to Podoll.

-Note: Correction: An earlier version of this story misidentified the official who spoke during Thursday’s news conference.
-It was Sheriff Mark Podoll.